aptech/docs/docs/CR-error.rst

 The procedure ``syminv``, below, returns error code 99 if the matrix is not symmetric.
 If :func:`invpd` fails, it returns error code 20.
 If :func:`inv` fails, it returns error code 50.
-The original :func:`trap` state is restored before the procedure returns.
+The original `trap` state is restored before the procedure returns.

 ::